DataDog/libdatadog/docs/RFCs/delivering-different-features.md

 ## Recommended

-I would recommend a mix of solution 1 and 2.
-For the languages that require shared libraries, we can use the feature solution (solution 2).
+Solution 1 and 2.

-We can deliver a single static library (with all features) for languages that can link against a static library.
+We can deliver a single static library (with all features) for languages that can link against a static library (solution 1).
+For the languages that require shared libraries, we will use the feature solution (solution 2).
+This also allows developers to build and test only what they are currently working on.